deeffest/Youtube-Music-Desktop-Player/README.md

 2. **Minimalistic Mini Player**: For those who love simplicity, our compact mini player allows you to control playback effortlessly, without cluttering your workspace. ✨

-3. **Intuitive Interface**: Navigate your music seamlessly with our clean and user-friendly interface, inspired by Fluent UI design principles. 💻
+3. **Intuitive Interface**: Easily navigate through the application with a clean and friendly interface based on Fluent UI design principles. 💻

 4. **Handy Plugins**: Enhance your experience with various plugins available:
    - **Ad Blocker**: Enjoy uninterrupted music without annoying ads! 🚫